system-zero/system-zero/data/docs/la.md

   the module, should be done at runtime after any new instance.
 The `__importpath` intrinsic variable is still available but has no effect.

+  Modules should expose a MapType with the same name with the module name, with the first character capitalized.
+This Map should expose the functions as its methods.

 # print functions syntax:

   print[ln] ([file pointer object], "string ${expression} ...")

-  - file pointer can be either `stdout` or `stderr`, or any file pointer object that was created with the fopen() function:
+  file pointer can be either `stdout` or `stderr`, or any file pointer object that has been created with the fopen() function:

     var fp = fopen (filename, mode)  # same semantics with C

   Without a file pointer argument, default is to redirect to the standard output.

-  - interpolation expression syntax:
+  interpolation expression syntax:

     ${[%directive], symbol or expression}